ncashin/ncashin.dev/src/posts/wip/mongodb.md

 ---
-title: "MongoDB Detroit Become Webscale"
+title: "Sharding and You"
 author: "Natalie"
-description: "I have sharded my consciousness and ascended to the cloud"
+description: "I have scaled my consciousness and ascended to the cloud"
 ---

-# MongoDB Detroit Become Webscale
+# Sharding and You

 ## Disclaimer